victoriaalvarezcidgt/Decision-making-models/04__Documentation/05__Shiny_App.md

 ```

 <h3 align = "left"> Modelling </h3>
 The <code>model()</code> function implements a decision making model based on user input.
 It checks if the <strong> runModel action button </strong> is been pressed.
 Within the expression intitally it checks to see if a feature selection option was carried out.
 If so the resulting reduced dataset is used in the analysis.
 If not, then the full dataset is used.
 The target variable is obtained from the user's input, and a formula is created based on the target variable.
-Training and test data is then created based on a 70:30 split and a modelling method is implemented based on user input.
+Training and test data is then created based on user input and a modelling method is also implemented based on user input.

 ```R
 model <- eventReactive(input$runModel,{